v-fox/live_opensuse_hsf/README.md

-⊙ *first thing you should do on freshly loaded system is to look at gnote's HSF note* ⊙ use `locate` to search for files fast and `apropos` to search for commands based on their manual's description ⊙ Firefox is set up to use Tor by default. you can change that in its proxy settings or use Leechcraft's own webkit browser ⊙ DE-specific apps are included for the lack of adequate analogues
+⊙ *first thing you should do on freshly loaded system is to look at gnote's HSF note* ⊙ use `locate` to search for files fast and `apropos` to search for commands based on their manual's description ⊙ Firefox is set up to use Tor by default. you can change that in its proxy settings or use Leechcraft's own webkit browser ⊙ popular MicroSoft fonts are included for web & document compatibility. they may be removed in future ⊙ DE-specific apps are included for the lack of adequate analogues
 	KDE: 	kwin (The WM)
 		systemsettings (large-scope cosmetics configurator)